-Now permanently berthed on the Shore at Leith, The Royal Yacht Britannia was Queen Elizabeth II's floating palace.
+Now permanently berthed on the Shore at Leith, The Royal Yacht Britannia was Queen Elizabeth II’s floating palace for over 40 years.

-Step onboard this five-star attraction and experience what life was like at sea, both above and below deck.
-Make your way around the five main decks with the help of an audio tour (available in 30 languages, as well as in Basic English, English Braille and British & American Sign Language) and explore the state apartments, crew’s quarters, engine room and the Royal Sailing exhibition where you can see the Bloodhound yacht.
+Step onboard this 5-star attraction and experience what life was like at sea, both above and below deck.
+Make your way around the five main decks with the help of an audio tour (available in 30 languages, as well as in Basic English, English Braille and British and American Sign Language) and explore the state apartments, crew’s quarters, engine room and the royal sailing exhibition where you can see the Bloodhound yacht.

 Afterwards, take a break and enjoy stunning views in the Royal Deck Tea Room, which serves an array of freshly prepared food and drink.

 If you fancy extending your stay, why not book a stay at the luxury floating hotel, Fingal.
 Situated close to Britannia, this former Northern Lighthouse Board ship has been transformed into a deluxe floating hotel, complete with luxury cabins, decks for stargazing and an exquisite restaurant.